 - Swedish-Welsh Maria Leijerstam was the first one to bicycle to the South Pole in 2013.

-- Johanna Davidsson is the first Swedish woman to reach the South Pole on a solo expedition.
+- Johanna Davidsson was the first Swedish woman to reach the South Pole on a solo expedition.
 She also broke a world speed redord for women, after skiing for 38 days, 23 hours och 5 minutes.

 It is kind of tricky to define who is first with what.
 Johanna, for instance is not the first Swede nor the first Swedish woman, but she is the first Swedish woman who skied solo to the pole and the fastest woman to do so in the world.
 But she also became the first Swede to go to the South Pole and back.
 Her 56 day expedition is also the fastest return journey, ever.